khanhthanhdev/stukit/README.md

 ## About this project

-DevSuite is a **free, curated collection of the best developer tools** designed to improve your productivity when building your next project.
+AI Knowledge Cloud is a **free, curated collection of the best developer tools** designed to improve your productivity when building your next project.

 In today's fast-paced tech world, keeping up with the **constant stream of new software development tools** can be challenging.
 That's where DevSuite comes in.
 The mission is simple: to help developers like you find the perfect tools to improve your workflow and bring your ideas to life more efficiently.